kuljitsingh-crypto/react-ssr-template-browser-router/README.md

 # React SSR Template
 This project is built after ejecting the default  react app (generated using Create-React-App) and modifying the necessary part to create ssr functionality.
 Loadable components package is utilized to efficiently split and manage components, especially those designated for server-side rendering.

-In this template, I leverage React-Router's new CreateBrowserRouter to establish routes, providing the flexibility to tap into new data APIs if required.

 ## Folder Structure
 ``` bash